-Admission decisions to the Geosciences Program will be made by the Department's Graduate Admission Committee.
+Admission decisions to the Doctoral Program in Earth Systems Science will be made by the Department's Graduate Committee.
 To be considered for admission, applicants must submit the following documents prior to the admission deadlines.

-- FIU On-line Graduate Application Form (available at http://gradschool.fiu.edu). - Official transcripts of all college level work.
-When applicable, a certified English translation must accompany the original. - Graduate Record Examination and English proficiency (TOEFL and TSE) exam scores taken within the previous three years, sent from the Education Testing Service. - 4.
-A resume with pertinent information regarding applicant's previous experience and achievements. - A statement of intent, including a brief discussion (not to exceed 2000 words) of educational goals and career projections.
-The applicant may also include a copy of previous written scientific work. - Three letters of recommendation from former professors or academic advisors. - 7.
-Official transcripts and test scores should be sent directly to the Office of Graduate Admissions, Florida International University, P.O.
-Box 659004, Miami, FL 33265, with the application fee.
-A cover letter, photocopies of transcripts and test score reports, resume, statement of intent and letters of recommendation should be sent to the Graduate Coordinator, Department of Earth Sciences, Florida International University, Miami, FL 33199.
+- 1. FIU On-line Graduate Application Form (available at http://gradschool.fiu.edu). - 2.
+Official transcripts of all college level work.
+When applicable, a certified English translation must accompany the original. - Graduate Record Examination and English proficiency (TOEFL and TSE) exam scores taken within the previous five years, sent from the Education Testing Service. - 4.
+A resume with pertinent information regarding applicant's previous experience and achievements. - 5.
+A statement of intent, including a brief discussion (not to exceed 2000 words) of educational goals and career projections, and the name of the prospective advisor.
+Applicants are urged to contact prospective advisors prior to application.
+The applicant may also include a copy of previous written scientific work. - 6.
+Three letters of recommendation from former professors or academic advisors. - Official transcripts and test scores should be sent directly to the Office of Graduate Admissions, Florida International University, P.O.
+Box 659004, Miami, FL 33265.